 I was born in Fresno, CA., the grandchild of Mexican immigrants.
 Professionally, I am an educator.
-I have been teaching at a community college in the Bay Area for ten years.
-I have taken some time off work, however, to try and get help for my mom, who has been diagnosed with Schizoaffective Disorder, a serious mental illness (SMI).
-Her health has greatly deteriorated the last few years, largely due to her being unable to take adequate care of herself.
-She has spent two out of the last five years homeless, living in a car in Kern County, CA. Despite my family’s best attempts to get her help and treatment for her SMI, we have been thwarted by a mental healthcare that is grossly underfunded, unresponsive and disorganized, and a government system that is fundamentally indifferent to the needs of those who need help the most.
+I have been teaching at a community college in the Bay Area for twelve years.
+I took some time off work, however, to try and get help for my mom, who was diagnosed with Schizoaffective Disorder, a serious mental illness (SMI), in the summer of 2007.
+Her health greatly deteriorated the last few years, largely due to her being unable to take adequate care of herself.
+If I didn’t take her in when I did, in February of 2016, I knew she wouldn’t live much longer.

 You can contact me through email: firstname.lastname@example.org